inrupt/solid-common-vocab-rdf/README.md

 # Solid Common Vocabularies in RDF

 This repository acts like a mono-repo for all the RDF vocabularies defined, controlled or used by Inrupt.

-It provides a basis to allow developers build interoperable applications by reusing the individual terms (i.e. Classes and Properties) from well-known or public vocabularies.
+Vocabularies (also known, slightly more formally, as Ontologies) provides the basis to allow developers build interoperable applications by reusing the individual terms (i.e. Classes and Properties) from well-known and public vocabularies (such as Scheam.org, or Friend-of-a-Friend (FOAF) or the Dublin Core (DC Terms) etc.), as well as from highly specialised or even private vocabularies, perhaps only ever intended for use within a narrow field, or even only within a single organization.

-Libraries can be generated that provide programming language classes (one class per vocabulary) where each class is made up of constants representing the individual terms defined by that vocabulary.
-As a developer, you just need to import the individual vocabulary class that you need to have full access to the constants representing all the terms defined in that vocabulary (see the example below showing how easy it is to access the terms from the common Friend-of-a-Friend (FOAF) RDF vocabulary).
+Convenient developer libraries/modules can be generated automatically from these vocabularies to provide programming language classes (one class per vocabulary) where each class is made up of constants representing the individual terms defined by a single vocabulary.
+As a developer, you just need to import the individual vocabulary class that you need to have access to static constants representing each of the terms defined in that vocabulary (see the example below showing how easy it is to access the terms from the popular Friend-of-a-Friend (FOAF) RDF vocabulary).

 ## Published vocabulary bundles